Wednesday, November 12, 2008

 It's a very sad image...
 I know.
 Imagine what it's like for the poor pig at this Australian factory pig farm.

+People often ask me why I don't eat meat.
+Well it's not because I don't like the taste, I do.
+But the fact is so much of the meat we eat comes for animals that have been raised and treated with cruelty and lack of any respect.
 These animals give up their lives for people, the least we can do is treat them with some dignity and kindness.
 Unfortunately with the introduction of large scale factory farming, companies don't think it's cost effective to do so.

+Pigs are only one example.
 Sow stalls have already been outlawed in the United Kingdom and Sweden and they are being phased out in the European Union, Florida (USA) and New Zealand.
 I wonder why is Australia still allowing it?
 Do you want to eat pork or bacon that is produced is this way?

 Here are some facts about Sow Stalls and the pigs that are kept in them.